Vlemert/yarfl/README.md

 The error that caused the submit failure

+#### initialValues

+Pass an object with initial field values here.

+_Note: setting a value for a field here will take precedence over any value set directly on `<Yarfl.Field>`._

 ### <Yarfl.Field />

 Use this component to create your form's fields.
 It provides access to the